Notti in bianco

-"Notti in bianco" is a song by Italian singer-songwriter Blanco.
-It was produced by Michelangelo, and released as a single on 23 July 2020 by Island Records and Universal Music.
+"Notti in bianco" is a song co-written and recorded by Italian singer Blanco.
+It was released on 23 July 2020 through Island Records and Universal Music as the lead single from his debut studio album Blu celeste.

-The song peaked at number 2 on the FIMI single chart and ranked sixth in the 2021 year-end single chart.
+The song, written by Blanco with co-writing contribution by Davide Simonetta and Michele Zocca, was produced by the latter.
+It peaked at number 2 on the FIMI single chart and ranked sixth in the 2021 year-end single chart.
 It was certified sextuple platinum in Italy.

 Music video

 The music video for "Notti in bianco", directed by Simone Peluso, premiered on 30 July 2020 via Blanco's YouTube channel.
 As of 15 February 2022, the video has over 40 million views on YouTube.